See Kee Oon: Career

 See joined the Singapore Legal Service in 1991 and was appointed as a Deputy Registrar and Magistrate in the Subordinate Courts (now State Courts).
 From 1995 to 1997, he served as a Justices' Law Clerk before becoming a District Judge in 1998.
 As a District Judge, he heard a variety of cases in the criminal, civil and family courts until 2007, when he became Head of the Insolvency and Public Trustee's Office.
 In November 2009, See was reappointed as a District Judge and subsequently made Senior District Judge, heading the Criminal Justice Division of the Subordinate Courts.

 During his tenure as District Judge, See presided over the robbery trial of Ragu Ramajayam, who was the secondary mastermind of a S$1.3 million mobile phone heist, during which Ragu's colleague Wan Cheon Kem was robbed and brutally killed by Ragu's accomplices.
 See sentenced 37-year-old Ragu to six years in prison and 12 strokes of the cane, after taking into account that Ragu breached his position of trust and his role in the heist itself had led to the murder of Wan.
 Ragu's sentence was later reduced to 4 1/2 years in jail and six strokes of the cane after he appealed.
 In the aftermath, one of Ragu's accomplices, Nakamuthu Balakrishnan, was given the death sentence for murder while the remaining three were given jail terms and caning for armed robbery with hurt.

+In June 2010, See sentenced Swiss national Oliver Fricker to five months in prison (three for vandalism and two for trespassing) and three strokes of the cane (for vandalism).
+See said of Fricker's actions, "he was fully conscious of the criminal nature of the act and must be prepared to face the consequences", and agreed with the prosecutor that the defendant had committed a very serious offence that had "alarmed the general public" and "shaken their confidence in the security of protected places".

 On 1 October 2013, See became the Chief District Judge of the Subordinate Courts.
 During this time, he also served as a member of a committee to guide the development of the Singapore University of Social Sciences's School of Law.
 On 14 April 2014, he was appointed as a Judicial Commissioner and Presiding Judge of the State Courts.
 On 31 January 2017, he was promoted to Judge of the Supreme Court.
 He was subsequently appointed as a Judge of the Appellate Division in October 2023.